cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 29 Apr 2019 08:00:00 +0000

-### 139: Can a Self-Help Book REALLY Help?
+## 139: Can a Self-Help Book REALLY Help?
 Or Is It Just Hype?

 [rss](http://feelinggood.libsyn.com/139-can-a-self-help-book-really-help-or-is-it-just-hype)

+### **What's Bibliotherapy?**

-<h3>**What's Bibliotherapy?**</h3> Hi podcast fans,David and Rhonda discuss and old controversy: Can a self-help book can really help?
+Hi podcast fans,David and Rhonda discuss and old controversy: Can a self-help book can really help?
 Or will you need psychotherapy and / or an antidepressant if you are seriously depressed?
 [gallery ids="60,357,58,54,51,50,42" type="rectangular"]

 I (DB) wrote up the following overview of bibliotherapy research prior to today’s recording with Rhonda.
 I hope you find it interesting!